AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/action-group-best-practices.md

 ## Why use Action Groups?

 Action groups simplify maintainability by reducing duplication.
-Because they are re-usable building blocks, odds are that they are already made use of by existing tests in the Magento codebase.
+Because they are re-usable building blocks, odds are that they are already made use of by existing tests in the Adobe Commerce or Magento Open Source codebase.
 This proves their stability through real-world use.
 Take for example, the action group named `LoginAsAdmin`:

 ```xml
 <actionGroup name="LoginAsAdmin">